serena-ramley/21daychallenge2021/README.md

            country_price = [5.49, 4.69, 4.42, 5.99, 5.99, 2.50,
                            1.25, 2.49, 4.50, 6.75, 2.49, 1.99,
                            6.25, 3.99, 3.59, 4.99, 1.69, 1.87, 10.99]

+## Day 6 Descriptive Statistics with Pandas Library

+Challenge:
+There are many holes in the living room's ceiling that desperately need to be fixed.
+Dot's measured them, and in total there are about 100.
+They need to figure out how much does it cost to fix all of the holes.
+Differently sized holes will require differently sized patches to fix them.

+           Size of Hole	                                 Cost to Fix
+           Small (less than 20 mm)	                      $1.30
+           Medium (above or equal to 20 mm AND less than 70mm)	$1.60 Large (above or equal to 70 mm)	                      $2.10 Dot needs you to look at the measurements and figure out the answers to the following questions:

+Using pandas, determine:
+What is the average sized hole?
+What is the average cost to fix a hole?
+What is the total cost of fixing all of the holes?